Largest concentration of geysers

 2011

-According to UNESCO, Yellowstone National Park, which lies mostly within the borders of Wyoming, USA, contains more than 10,000 geothermal features - more than half of the world's known examples.
-The park's extensive, intact ecosystem is home to thousands of hot springs, mudpots and fumeroles, and boasts at least 300 geysers - two-thirds of the planet's total - with up to 250 of those active.
-Geysers are hot springs of boiling water that erupt periodically into the air as the underground steam expands up to 1,500 times its normal volume.
-Yellowstone was opened in 1872 and covers 9,000 km2 (3,475 miles2) of the American west.
-It occupies Wyoming (97%), Montana (2%) and Idaho (1%).
+According to UNESCO, Yellowstone National Park, which lies mostly within the borders of Wyoming, USA, contains more than 10,000 geothermal features – at least half of the world's known examples.
+The park's extensive, intact ecosystem is home to thousands of hot springs, mudpots and fumaroles, and boasts in excess of 500 geysers – two-thirds of the planet's total – with up to 250 of those active.
+Geysers are hot springs of boiling water that erupt periodically into the air as the underground water flashes to steam and expands up to 1,500 times its original volume.